Goat Milk Soap Benefits: What It Does and Why It Feels Different

 Goat milk vs shea butter soap

-For very dry skin or in winter, shea butter is hard to beat.
-But it is too rich for oily or combination skin.
+Shea butter soap is the most conditioning of the three.
+A portion of the shea butter survives saponification and deposits on skin when you wash.
+For very dry skin or in winter, shea butter is hard to beat - but it can feel too rich for oily or combination skin.

 Goat milk vs commercial soap

-Who goat milk soap in natural skincare works best for
+Who goat milk soap works best for

 Combination skin.
 Nourishing enough for dry areas, clean-rinsing enough not to feel heavy on oilier zones.